angheloko/donlalicon-editor/README.md

-# donlalicon.dev blog editor

-My blog editor

-This editor has been combined into the [blog itself](https://github.com/angheloko/donlalicon-editor) and is no longer maintained.
+# This editor has been combined into the [blog itself](https://github.com/angheloko/donlalicon-editor) and is no longer maintained.

 ## Build Setup